CarooDev/kiba-uncommon/README.md

 this calls a transform named `RegexMatcher` that will only allow a row to be returned if it matches the regex provided. in this case, we only want to return the Accounts that have the string `(dupe)` in the Account name.

 ##### running the the .etl file
-In order to run the kiba-zuora .etl file, you'll need to set up a `.env` file in your project.
+In order to run the kiba-uncommon .etl file, you'll need to set up a `.env` file in your project.
 ```
 ZUORA_USERNAME=
 ZUORA_PASSWORD=